Is colon cleansing an effective way to get rid of toxins from your body?

-Colon cleansing is normally used as preparation for medical procedures such as a colonoscopy.
-However, some alternative medicine practitioners offer colon cleansing for other purposes, such as detoxification.
+Colon cleansing is typically used as preparation for medical procedures such as a colonoscopy.
+Nevertheless, some alternative medicine practitioners provide colon cleansing for other purposes, such as detoxification.

-But colon cleansing — also called a colonic or a colonic irrigation — for such purposes isn’t necessary.
-That’s because your digestive system and bowel already eliminate waste material and bacteria from your body.
+But colon cleansing — also called a colonic or a colonic irrigation — for such goals isn’t needed.
+That’s because your digestive system and bowel already get rid of waste material and bacteria from your body.

-During a colon cleanse, large amounts of water — sometimes up to 16 gallons (about 60 liters) — and possibly other substances, such as herbs or coffee, are flushed through the colon.
-This is done using a tube that’s inserted into the rectum.
-In some cases, smaller amounts of water are used and are left to sit in the colon for a short time before being removed.
+During a colon cleanse, big amounts of water — sometimes up to 16 gallons (about 60 liters) — and probably other substances, such as herbs or coffee, are flushed through the colon.
+This is performed using a tube that’s inserted into the rectum.
+In some situations, smaller amounts of water are used and are left to sit in the colon for a short time before being eliminated.

-Proponents of colon cleansing believe that toxins from your gastrointestinal tract can cause a variety of health problems, such as arthritis and high blood pressure.
-They believe that colon cleansing improves health by removing toxins, boosting your energy and enhancing your immune system.
-However, there’s no evidence that colon cleansing produces these effects or is beneficial at all.
+Supporters of colon cleansing claim that toxins from your gastrointestinal tract can lead to a range of health issues, such as arthritis and high blood pressure.
+They say that colon cleansing enhances health by getting rid of toxins, enhancing your energy and boosting your immune system.
+Nevertheless, there’s no evidence that colon cleansing creates these effects or is beneficial at all.

-And colon cleansing can sometimes be harmful.
-In fact, coffee enemas sometimes used in colon cleansing have been linked to several deaths.
-Colon cleansing can also cause less serious side effects, such as cramping, bloating, diarrhea, nausea and vomiting.
+And colon cleansing can sometimes be damaging.
+In fact, coffee enemas sometimes used in colon cleansing have been connected to a few deaths.
+Colon cleansing can also lead to less serious side effects, such as cramping, bloating, diarrhea, nausea and vomiting.

-- A change in your electrolyte balance, which can be dangerous if you have kidney or heart disease or other health problems
+- A change in your electrolyte balance, which can be dangerous if you have kidney or heart disease or other health issues

 If you choose to try colon cleansing, take these precautions:

-Check with your conventional medical provider first, especially if you take any medications or have any health problems, such as kidney or heart disease.
+1. Check with your traditional medical provider first, especially if you take any medications or have any health issues, such as kidney or heart disease.

-Get a list of specific herbal ingredients and amounts in any colon-cleansing products you use — some ingredients can cause health problems.
+3. Get a list of particular herbal ingredients and amounts in any colon-cleansing products you use — some ingredients can lead to health issues.